Smartling/SmartlingHelp/_articles/manage-content/jobs.md

 Job auto-creation will be useful in the project where:

 * Your content upload to Smartling is already automated via Global Delivery Network, File API or Repository Connector
 * Your current integration already automatically authorizes all uploaded content for translation.
-Though this content to be added to auto-created jobs authorization on content upload should be disabled.
+Though for this content to be added to auto-created job authorization on upload should be disabled.
 * You rarely exclude content from translation
 * You create Jobs manually by grouping content into daily/weekly batches

 You should be careful using Job auto-creation in projects where you already have integration with Jobs API.
 Make sure scheduled Jobs and Jobs created via API don't try to get the same content added.

+**What if I want to run job creation few times a day?**
+You can create multiple rules to run at the same day.
+You can use the same text for the Job name in each rule configuration.

 **I set up the rules but Jobs are not created, what might be wrong?**